Selling a House With a Mortgage? Here’s Everything You Need to Know

 What if I have to sell a house for a loss, how does that work?

-If you still want to sell your underwater home (for a loss), you’ll need to either pay off the shortfall in the mortgage and fees yourself, or work with the lender to coordinate what is called a “short sale.”
+If you still want to sell your underwater home (for a loss), you’ll need to either pay off the remaining loan balance and fees yourself, or work with the lender to coordinate what is called a “short sale.”
 In an approved short sale, your lender allows you to sell your home for less than you owe based on proven financial hardship.
 Be warned—short sales must be publicly disclosed on listings, and can notoriously take months or years to close.
 How much of the mortgage you will have to pay will depend on your lender’s assessment of your finances.

 Alternatively, if you can afford to pay your mortgage shortfall and the associated closing costs, selling your underwater home for a loss to a willing buyer is an option.
 Sundae can help you find multiple cash offers to compare so you can choose the best one.